How does technology affect insurance operations?

 Because of the complexity in insurance processing, both attended and unattended RPA are relevant.

-In order to make RPA truly effective in insurance operations, it’s important to understand where and how to deploy it.
+In order to make RPA for insurance operations truly effective, it’s important to understand where and how to deploy it.
 Many insurance operations have implemented RPA technology only to discover that instead of freeing up their employees, they find themselves busy managing the bots.

 Any process change—whether it’s regulatory, governance, or organizational—will have implications on RPA.
 This means that you’ll need to have the right IT support to ensure that changes don’t negatively impact operations, as the neglect to do so has been the cause of many failed RPA implementations.